paperless-ngx/paperless-ngx/docs/setup.md

         For instructions on how to use nginx for that, [see the instructions below](/setup#nginx).

+    !!! warning

+        If celery won't start (check with
+        `sudo systemctl status paperless-task-queue.service` for
+        paperless-task-queue.service and paperless-scheduler.service
+        ) you need to change the path in the files.
+Example:
+        `ExecStart=/opt/paperless/.local/bin/celery --app paperless worker --loglevel INFO`

 12. Optional: Install a samba server and make the consumption folder available as a network share.